 All the was left of one hillside home

 Schoolboys who went class to fight the flames along Mountain Blvd

 Growing up in Montclair (for me), Thornhill Drive was always just Thornhill Drive.
 But come to find out it was once called Thorn Road (sometimes Thorne Road).
-Thornhill is a nicer sounding name than Thorn.
+Thornhill is a more delightful sounding name than Thorn.
 But there is a perfectly good reason as to why it was called Thorn Road.

 The name goes back to 1856 when a man named Hiram Thorn (Hiram Thorne) built the road at a hefty expense.
 Thorn’s road brought redwood logs to Oakland out of the vast forest known as the Moraga Redwoods, where he ran a lumber mill on Pinehurst Road.
 Thorn was later given a franchise to run and collect tolls for the road, it was one of 3 toll roads in Oakland.
 In 1933 Thorn Road officially became Thornhill Drive.

 Since I found out about Thornhill Drive, I have been inquisitive about the names of our city streets.
 If you are interested, you can read more at the Oakland Local Wiki page Street Names.